TorsteinAndvik/SpaceAdventrue/README.md

 # INF112 Project - *Sprite*

+* This is a group project I was a part of during the spring of 2025 at the University of Bergen.

 * Team: *Happy sprites*: *Tor Wollmann, Torstein Andvik, Flemming Bjørdal, Henrik Dalstø*
 * A complete UML diagram, kept uptdated, [is found here](./doc/umlDiagram.png).
 (NOTE: This file